denysdovhan/bash-handbook/README.md

 # Other resources

+* [awesome-bash](https://github.com/awesome-lists/awesome-bash) is a curated list of Bash scripts and resources

+* [learnyoubash](https://github.com/denysdovhan/learnyoubash) helps you write your first bash script

 * [shellcheck](https://github.com/koalaman/shellcheck) is a static analysis tool for shell scripts.
 You can either use it from a web page at [www.shellcheck.net](http://www.shellcheck.net/) or run it from the command line.
 Installation instructions are on the [koalaman/shellcheck](https://github.com/koalaman/shellcheck) github repository page.

 # License